 For a lot of Americans, salads are a popular meal option.
 But can dogs eat lettuce?
 In general, yes.
-Lettuce of the romaine, arugula, and iceberg variety do not contain anything that can really harm your dog.
-After all, it is 90 percent water.
-It’s also a low-calorie snack that could be a good training treat for an overweight dog.
+Lettuce of the romaine, arugula, and iceberg varieties do not contain ingredients that can really harm your dog.
+After all, lettuce is 90 percent water and is also a low-calorie snack that could be a good training treat for an overweight dog.
 Plus, there’s just something about that crunch that dogs love!

 Is Lettuce Safe for Dogs?

 While you can feed your pup greens, there are possible risks.
-If you give him too much, it could cause diarrhea, so moderation is important.
+Giving them too much could cause diarrhea, so moderation is important.

 Because it is very fibrous, lettuce can also be hard to digest in big pieces.
 Chopping it up is better than handing your dog a whole leaf, especially for smaller dogs or those that are prone to gulping down their food.

-Make sure it’s washed thoroughly and that you know where your lettuce originates.
-Due to recent recalls of lettuce contaminated by E. coli or listeria, you should be extra cautious about the lettuce you buy so that no one in your household (including your pet) gets sick.
+Make sure you wash your lettuce thoroughly and that you know where it originates.
+Due to recalls of lettuce contaminated by E. coli or listeria, you should be extra cautious about the lettuce you buy, so that no one in your household (including your pet) gets sick.

 Is Lettuce Good for Dogs?

 However, be aware that just because your dog can eat lettuce doesn’t mean you should give him your leftover salad!
-It could include other ingredients, such as onions, that may be toxic.
+Salad could include other ingredients, such as onions, that are toxic to pups.
 But, generally speaking, it’s okay to sneak your dog a piece of lettuce from time to time.